vince-kr/swdev-ca2-library/README.md

     2. Consider the various sorting and searching algorithms available and justify the appropriateness of your selected algorithms and data structures in terms of complexity and performance profile when compared to others
 5. Implement methods to perform the following library operations:
     1. Return a book (update book availability and library user's borrowed books)
-    2. List books borrowed by a user
-    3. List books authored by an author
+    2. List books authored by an author
 6. Include a report that explains the design decisions, classes, interfaces, source code, external files and Maven dependencies used in the project

 ### Done